The web edition of the California Law Review.

 Read More

-Ethics & Independence In Trump’s War on Big Law
+Ethics & Independence in Trump’s War on Big Law

 In his second term, President Donald Trump has launched an unprecedented assault on the nation’s largest law firms.
 Through a series of executive orders and highly unusual EEOC (Equal Employment Opportunity Commission) actions, the Trump regime has sought to undermine the independence of the private bar.
 In response, targeted firms have been forced to make a choice: to appease the administration or to fight back.